puwei/DanielTakeshi.github.io/_posts/2017-05-06-mathematical-tricks-commonly-used-in-machine-learning-and-statistics.md

 see Jensen's inequality applied with the exponential function.
 Always remember that $$e^{\mathbb{E}[X]} \le \mathbb{E}[e^X]$$!!

-Finally, the procedure that I refer to as the "union bound" when I bound a maximum by a sum isn't exactly the canonical way of doing it, since that typically involves probabilities, but it has a similar flavor.
+The procedure that I refer to as the "union bound" when I bound a maximum by a sum isn't exactly the canonical way of doing it, since that typically involves probabilities, but it has a similar flavor.
 More formally, the [union bound][6] states that

 $$\mathbb{P}\left[\cup_{i=1}^n A_i\right] \le \sum_{i=1}^n \mathbb{P}\left[A_i\right]$$